lucatume/dockerfiles/README.md

 In this README file I will assume the repository has been cloned in the `~/dockerfiles` folder.

 ## Usage
-Copy a stack, e.g. the `stack/php-52-wp-multisite` one, to the project folder:
+The images are not meant to be alone, but in the context of a Compose managed stack; copy a stack, e.g. the `stack/php-52` one, to the project folder:

 ```bash
 cp -r ~/dockerfiles/stacks/php-52 project